Which products pay off, and which quietly cost us margin?

 Step 3: Utilise the control tool with drilldowns, scenarios, and additional data sources

-What happens to the contribution margin if you remove a variant from the portfolio?
-What if a major customer continues to be supplied at a 15% discount?
+What happens to the contribution margin if you drop a variant from the portfolio?
+What if a key account keeps buying at a 15% discount?
 Circonomit simulates the consequence before the decision is made.

 3